-Setting up a virtual data room (VDR), also called deal room or project room, and managing a transaction is a multifaceted task, involving sensitive data, multiple parties, and varying levels of access.
+Setting up a virtual data room (VDR), also called deal room or project room, and managing a transaction can be a daunting task, involving sensitive data, multiple parties, and varying levels of access.
 However, following the steps outlined in this Note provides a solid foundation for corporate counsel to host a VDR for a merger or acquisition transaction (M&A transaction).
 In particular, breaking down the process into discrete tasks is a quick way to ensure that counsel is not forgetting anything crucial and that all applicable responsibilities have been delegated appropriately.
+With a bit of time and organization, counsel can start counsel's next deal confident that the VDR is set up to optimize counsel's chances of a successful M&A transaction.

-VDR Use in M&A Transactions
+VDR USE IN M&A TRANSACTIONS

-Usually, a VDR is a cloud-based document repository for storing and sharing sensitive information between businesses.
-For information on cloud computing and related legal and commercial considerations, see Practice Note, Cloud Computing: Understanding the Business and Legal Issues.
+A VDR is a document repository, usually in the cloud, for storing and sharing sensitive information between businesses.
+For information on cloud computing and related legal and commercial considerations, see Practice Note, Cloud Computing: Understanding the Business and Legal Issues (8-501-5479).

-In an M&A transaction, VDRs are primarily used to facilitate the M&A due diligence review process (see Practice Notes, Due Diligence for Public Mergers and Acquisitions and Due Diligence of Private Mergers and Acquisitions).
+In an M&A transaction, VDRs are primarily used to facilitate the M&A due diligence review process (see Practice Notes, Due Diligence for Public Mergers and Acquisitions (9-382-1874) and Due Diligence of Private Mergers and Acquisitions (8-381-0512)).